ViralTexts/gtr-clusters/clusters/18510115-sn84026472-PrintersAndPrinting.md

 talknows abhow many hoursut the comporinderpest, and the slagitor,- a
 and after him thetac promb of ox-reader, is compeed
 to speland in &quot;Wlreducing to a readable condi­
-tion, manuscripts that thein&quot; repliader himselfrman
+tion, manuscripts that thein&quot; repliader himselfrman.
+would be puzzled the satisfied Sumner, and aread
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://chroniclingamerica.loc.gov/iiif/2/lu_gambit_ver01%2Fdata%2Fsn82003389%2F00280761874%2F1866051601%2F0383.jp2/pct:16.596802,38.494448,13.320913,23.571356/!600,600/0/default.jpg"/>
 </td>